 The first are usually testosterone (T) and follicle-stimulating hormone (FSH).
 If these initial tests detect any anomalies, luteninizing hormone (LH) and prolactin tests may also be prescribed.

-Blood tests may also be performed to determine if you have any infections that might affect fertility, such as HIV, hepatitis, and chlamydia.
+Blood tests may also be performed to determine if you have any infections that might affect fertility.
+Examples of such infections are HIV, hepatitis, and chlamydia.

 The first female fertility test is usually a hormonal assessment.
 You doctor may prescribe one or more of the following blood tests:

 - Progesterone.
 If you have regular cycles, the level of progesterone in your blood can be measured approximately one week after ovulation (or one week before your expected period).
-It is a cost effective method for confirming that you have ovulated.
+It’s a cost effective method for confirming that you have ovulated.

 - Follicle Stimulating Hormone (FSH) and Luteinizing Hormone (LH).
-This test is taken between day 2 and day 5 of the menstrual cycle, and provides useful information about the functioning of the ovaries.
+This test is taken between day 2 and day 5 of the menstrual cycle.
+It provides useful information about the functioning of the ovaries.
 A high concentration of FSH may indicate failing ovaries.
-Heightened levels of LH may indicate PCOS.
+Heightened levels of LH may indicate polycystic ovary syndrome (PCOS).

 - Estradiol levels, which help interpret FSH levels.
 An elevated estradiol level in combination with a normal or elevated FSH may indicate that you are likely to respond poorly to infertility treatment.